The Database Connection screen allows you to customize your database connection settings and backup schedule.

 - 5432 (PostgreSQL)

-- In the Database field (if available), enter the name of your Web Help Desk database.
+(Non-embedded database only) Enter the name of your Web Help Desk database.

-- In the Username and Password fields, enter the user name and password for your Web Help Desk database connection.
+Enter the user name and password for your Web Help Desk database connection.

-- In the Backup Folder row (if available), select or enter the appropriate backup folder path to store your database backup files.
+(Embedded database only) Select or enter the appropriate backup folder path to store your database backup files.

-In the Number of backups drop-down menu (if available), select the total number of backups to store in your database backup file.
+(Embedded database only) Select the total number of backups to store in your database backup file.

 Web Help Desk uses first-in, first-out database storage logic.
 For example, if you choose to save five backup files and in time save a sixth backup file, the first backup in the series will be deleted.